BrightIon/feedback-and-locking/docs/index.md

 ## Human intuition (timescale)
 Humans are naturally pretty good PID controllers, often without realising it.
 If you have 3 people and a table/desk, its possible to play a game:

-:blue_square: Blue player (setpoint) :blue_square: Stand behind the desk, place a blue marker/pen on the desk.
+:blue_square: Blue player (setpoint) 🟦 Stand behind the desk, place a blue marker/pen on the desk.
 Occasionally slide it to the left or to the right to change the setpoint.

-:red_square: Red player (process) :red_square: Sit in front of the desk, hold a red marker/pen in front of you on the desk surface.
+:red_square: Red player (process) 🟥 Sit in front of the desk, hold a red marker/pen in front of you on the desk surface.
 With your other hand, hold a green marker/pen directly above your head.
 As the green marker (and your arm) is tilted, slide the red marker left/right in response.
 Try to be consistent, and **do it all with your eyes closed**.

-:green_square: Green player (setpoint) :green_square: Stand behind the red player, look at the relative error in the position of their red marker/pen and TILT the green marker/pen to suggest how they should correct for the error.
+:green_square: Green player (setpoint) 🟩 Stand behind the red player, look at the relative error in the position of their red marker/pen and TILT the green marker/pen to suggest how they should correct for the error.
 Be genlte and don't break anybody's arm.

 ## P, I, and D equations